alexsch01/wallapp/README.md

 *Run the django server: `python mysite/manage.py runserver`\
 *Go to http://localhost:8000/ in your web browser\
 *To leave the virtual environment: `deactivate`

-# For me....at step "2.
-Create a model in the database that Django ORM will manage"